0xPolygonID/refresh-service/docs/example.md

 This is the easiest way to add custom business logic to retrieve data from a data provider.</br>
 [An example implementation of a custom provider](https://github.com/0xPolygonID/refresh-service/pull/5).
-> **NOTE: This example demonstrates the creation a custom data provider for the refresh service.
-You can repeat this example only if you use this [issuer-node](https://github.com/0xPolygonID/issuer-node/).**
+> **NOTE: This example demonstrates creation of a custom data provider for the refresh service.
+You can follow this example only if you use [issuer-node](https://github.com/0xPolygonID/issuer-node/).**
 >

 **Preparation:**

 1. **Run issuer-node locally:** Follow the [quick-start installation guide](https://github.com/0xPolygonID/issuer-node/#quick-start-installation).
 2. **Build a schema via [schema builder](https://schema-builder.polygonid.me/builder):**
-    1. For this example, build a `Balance` schema.
+    1. For this example, we want to build a `Balance` schema.
     2. Create a JSON schema:

         ![BuildBalanceJSONSchema.png](assets/build-balance-JSON-schema.png)